milos-pujic/cypress-cucumber-e2e-tests/docs/minikube-setup.md

 Kubernetes VS Code Plugin does not require any additional configuration.

-After that you can use both of those plugins to control your kubernetes cluster and docker inside VS Code.
+After that you can use both of those plugins to control your Kubernetes cluster and docker inside VS Code.

 ### Configure Windows machine to use minikube